pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 - [Kuadrant Operator](https://github.com/Kuadrant/kuadrant-operator/): The Operator to install and manage the lifecycle of the Kuadrant components deployments.

-Each of them needs to be versioned independently, and the versioning scheme should follow [Semantic Versioning].
+Each of them needs to be versioned independently, and the versioning scheme should follow [Semantic Versioning](https://semver.org/).
 At the time of cutting a release for any of them, it's important to keep in mind what section of the version to bump, given a version number MAJOR.MINOR.PATCH, increment the:

 * MAJOR version when you make incompatible API changes